Documentation Index

 Configuration File

-file is the primary way to configure Unhook.
-It supports the following options:
+The unhook.yml file is the primary way to configure Unhook.
+It supports the following structure:

 interface WebhookConfig {